w32u/trashOS/README.md

 ## Credits
 - [Apple](https://www.apple.com/ru/) for macOS
-- [Acidanthera](https://dortania.github.io/) for creating OpenCore and the original guide
+- [Acidanthera](https://dortania.github.io/) for creating OpenCore and the original guide and for the SMBIOS table
 - [Asus](https://www.asus.com/ru/) for creating the original P5K BIOS
 - [xeon-e5450.ru](https://xeon-e5450.ru/socket-775/bios-asus/) for hosting Asus P5K bioses and for information about 771 Xeons compatibility with 775 mobos
 - [khronokernel](https://github.com/khronokernel) for the original repo
+- [Mactracker](https://mactracker.ca/) for more accurate macOS release versions on required SMBIOSes